PxyUp/fitter/pkg/connectors/README.md

 Package which provide data for parsing:

 1. Server - pure http calls and parsing response
-2. Browser - emulation of the real browser
+2. Browser - emulation of the real browser: Chromium/Docker/Cypress